 Absence Without Leave

-As a military servicemember, you are required to follow all orders and regulations.
+As a military service member, you are required to follow all orders and regulations.
 This includes showing up to your assigned location.
 When you are absent from your assigned post or place of duty without leave there may be serious consequences.

 A conviction for an unauthorized absence (UA) or being absent without leave (AWOL) can carry harsh penalties.
 If you are facing UA or AWOL charges it is important to speak with an experienced military criminal law attorney.
 Your attorney can help to limit the negative consequences of your absence.